 – From the Action Window in the right column you can Create / Edit languages

-EPiServer CMS provides different solutions to integrate external localization components through features like Plugins and Gadgets.
-GPI developed a component “GPI Connector” and integrated it as a Gadget in EPiServer’s latest version dashboard to support EPiServer localization process and to facilitate the translation by simply exporting content and re-importing the translation back to the CMS in very easy and seamless way from inside the CMS.
+Episerver CMS provides different solutions to integrate external localization components through features like Plugins and Gadgets.
+GPI developed a component “GPI Connector” and integrated it as a Gadget in Episerver’s latest version dashboard to support Episerver localization process and to facilitate the translation by simply exporting content and re-importing the translation back to the CMS in a very easy and seamless way from inside the CMS.